Morgaen L. Donaldson – CEPA Director

 Casey D. Cobb

 Casey D. Cobb is the Raymond Neag Professor of Educational Policy at the Neag School of Education at the University of Connecticut.
+Dr. Cobb is a National Education Policy Fellow and member of the Research Advisory Panel for the National Coalition on School Diversity.
 His current research interests include policies on school choice, accountability, and school reform, where he examines the implications for equity and educational opportunity.
-Dr. Cobb is Editor of Educational Administration Quarterly, a ranked Sage and UCEA journal.
+Dr. Cobb is former Editor of Educational Administration Quarterly and serves on the editorial boards for Educational Evaluation and Policy Analysis, Education Policy Analysis Archives, and Education Research International, among others.
 He is co-author of Fundamentals of Statistical Reasoning in Education (Wiley/Jossey Bass, 4th ed.) and Leading dynamic schools (Corwin Press).
 Dr. Cobb has published in such journals as Educational Evaluation and Policy Analysis, Educational Policy, Education and Urban Society, Educational Leadership, and the Peabody Journal of Education.
-Dr. Cobb is a National Education Policy Center Fellow and member of the Research Advisory Panel for the National Coalition on School Diversity.
-He is an elected member of the Executive Committee for the University Council for Educational Administration (UCEA) and a member of Connecticut’s Region 19 School Board.
+He is an elected member of the Executive Committee for the University Council for Educational Administration (UCEA) and a former member of Connecticut’s Region 19 School Board.
 He holds an A.B. from Harvard University and a Ph.D. from Arizona State University.
+Dr. Cobb is a former associate dean and department head of Educational Leadership at the Neag School.

 Shaun M. Dougherty